Search SDK for Android

 The Mapbox Search SDK for Android works with:

 - Architectures: armeabi-v7a, arm64-v8a, x86, x86_64

-Search SDK usage is measured in Temporary Geocoding API requests.
+Depending on the SDK component usage might be measured in either Temporary Geocoding API, Mapbox Search API or Address Autofill requests.
 See our pricing page for more details.